 - Listen to the body.
 If their body is hurting or they are straining too much, stop and regroup.
 While they should to push themselves, they should not be in severe pain.
 If they are concerned about an injury or don’t know where to start, try activities in a class setting with supervision from a trained professional.

 - Exercise smart.
 Do not make the workout harder than it needs to be.
 Try to workout inside or in the early morning.
 If they exercise outside, encourage them to avoid direct heat.
 Also, always urge them to drink water before, during, and after their fitness session to stay hydrated.

 Experiencing unusual pain or discomfort while exercising?

 If an exercise or activity doesn’t feel right to the body, it is best to encourage people to get an expert opinion first.
 If it is a sudden symptom then make sure people call for help right away.
-Your company may already includes a platform with doctors, fitness experts, or health ambassadors available over the phone.
+Your company may already include a platform with doctors, fitness experts, or health ambassadors available over the phone.

 As a leader, keep encouraging your colleagues to stay active to improve their health.
 With Continuwell, you can send push notifications to your members and remind them of ways they can exercise regularly.
 They can also have these tips for office exercise readily available to them on their company branded app.
-Watch the video to see more ways to encourage getting a full body exercise with limited space in the office or while traveling.
+Watch the video to see more ways to encourage getting a full-body exercise with limited space in the office or while traveling.